 CEO - Jay Hotaling

-Jay Hotaling is the CEO of FastFig. and is no stranger to entrepreneurship and business having previously started Touch-Not Inc. Jay graduated from Syracuse University’s Martin Whitman School of Management with degrees in Entrepreneurship & Emerging Enterprises and Supply Chain Management.
+Jay Hotaling is the CEO of FastFig. and is no stranger to entrepreneurship and business having started Touch-Not Inc. Jay graduated from Syracuse University’s Martin Whitman School of Management with degrees in Entrepreneurship & Emerging Enterprises and Supply Chain Management.

 Founder - Brian Peacock